How to Support Employees This Blue Monday

 Host a Brew Monday Event

-If you’re looking at ways to get involved with Samaritans campaign, why not host a Brew Monday event.
-This can be on the 17th or any Monday you want.
+If you’re looking at ways to get involved with Samaritans campaign this Blue Monday, why not host an event.
+This can be on the 20th or any Monday you want.
 You can either host this virtually or in person if possible.
 This can be as simple as hosting a tea party to raise money for Samaritans.
 Not only does this raise funds for a fantastic cause, it can also raise awareness of the support they offer and may even save lives.
 You can find out more and download helpful resources on the Samaritans website now.

 Mental health training for managers